Burt Reynolds: Gunsmoke

 In 1962, Dennis Weaver wanted to quit the cast of Gunsmoke, one of the top-rated shows in the country.
 The producers developed a new character, "half-breed" blacksmith Quint Asper.
-Reynolds was cast, chosen over 300 other contenders.
+Reynolds was cast, chosen over 300 other actors.
 He announced that he would stay on the show "until it ends.
 I think it's a terrible mistake for an actor to leave a series in the middle of it."
 Reynolds left Gunsmoke in 1965.
 He later said that being in that show was "the happiest period of my life.
 I hated to leave that show, but I felt I had served my apprenticeship and there wasn't room for two leading men."

-He was cast in his first lead role in a movie, the low-budget action movie Operation C.I.A.
+He was then cast in his first lead role in a movie, the low-budget action movie Operation C.I.A.
 (1965).
 He also guest-starred on the television series Flipper, The F.B.I., and 12 O'Clock High.